gunjangyl/Iris-Detection/README.md

 Results & Observations 📈
 The KNN classifier achieves high accuracy on the test dataset.
 The optimal value of K is selected based on model evaluation.
-Visualizations help understand decision boundaries and how different species are classified.
+Visualizations help understand decision boundaries and how different species are classified.<br>
 Example Confusion Matrix:

-lua
-Copy
-Edit
 Predicted vs Actual
 --------------------
 [[50  0  0]